OrdnanceSurvey/OS-VectorMap-Local-stylesheets-old-/README.md

-This repository contains stylesheets for the older version OS VectorMap Local data (pre Oct 18)
+This repository contains stylesheets for the previous version of OS VectorMap Local data (pre Oct 18)

 Select the directory that matches the format of your data